On tangent cones in Wasserstein space: Introduction

-\begin{remark} We are assuming that $M$ has nonnegative sectional curvature in order to apply some geometric results from \cite{Petrunin (1998)}.
-It is likely that this assumption could be removed. \end{remark}

-\begin{remark} Based on Theorems \ref{theorem1.1} and \ref{theorem1.3}, it seems likely that Petrunin's construction could be extended to define parallel transport along Wasserstein geodesics of absolutely continuous measures on submanifolds of $M$.
-We have done this in the extreme cases when the submanifolds have dimension zero or codimension zero. \end{remark}

-\begin{remark} A result related to Theorem \ref{theorem1.3} was proven by Ambrosio and Gigli when $M = \R^n$ \cite[Theorem 5.14]{Ambrosio-Gigli (2008)}, and extended to general $M$ by Gigli \cite[Theorem 4.9]{Gigli (2012)}.
-As explained in \cite{Ambrosio-Gigli (2008),Gigli (2012)}, the construction of parallel transport there can be considered to be extrinsic, in that it is based on embedding the (linear) tangent cones into a Hilbert space and applying projection operators to form the approximate parallel transports.
-Although we instead use Petrunin's intrinsic construction, there are some similarities between the two constructions; see Remark \ref{added}.
-We use some techniques from \cite{Ambrosio-Gigli (2008)}, especially the idea of a weak solution to the parallel transport equation. \end{remark}

 The structure of this paper is as follows.
 In Section \ref{section2} we give a formal derivation of the equation for optimal transport between two measures supported on disjoint hypersurfaces of a Riemannian manifold.
 The derivation is based on a variational method.
 In Section \ref{section3} we prove Theorem \ref{theorem1.1}.
-In Section \ref{section4} we discuss weak solutions to the parallel transport equation.
-In Section \ref{section5} we prove Theorem \ref{theorem1.3}.

-I thank C\'edric Villani and Takumi Yokota for helpful comments, and Nicola Gigli and Robert McCann for references to the literature.
+I thank C\'edric Villani for helpful comments, and Robert McCann for references to the literature.
+I thank the referee for his/her remarks.